My name’s Kelsey! Welcome to a brand-new episode of Social in 60 seconds!

 Many marketing experts believe 2020 is the year of dark social and that it’s a good thing for businesses and marketers alike because it’s everywhere, has a huge impact on traffic, is a spectacular marketing opportunity, reaches unique demographics, and is prevalent in many industries.

-Use shortened URLs for outbound links in your content to get a deeper analysis of the engagement rates, make sharing easy by thoughtfully arranging the share buttons on your website so that they are easy for visitors to spot, and use dark social tools like ShareThis or GetSocial to track dark social traffic origins and analyze their outcomes.
+Use shortened URLs for outbound links in your content to get a deeper analysis of the engagement rates, make sharing easy by thoughtfully arranging the share buttons on your website so that they are easy for visitors to spot, and use dark social tools like ShareThis or GetSocial to track traffic origins and analyze their outcomes.

 Want to stay current and trendy on all things digital?
 Please make sure to stay social with us by clicking on the subscribe button.
 And, as always, make sure your brand has a social life.